Kintyre/ksconf/docs/source/install_advanced.rst

 Installing ksconf to an offline or network restricted computer requires three steps: (1) download the latest packages from the Internet to a staging location, (2) transfer the staged content (often as a zip file) to the restricted host, and (3) use pip to install packages from the staged copy.
 Fortunately, pip makes offline workflows quite easy to achieve.
-Pip can download a python package with all dependencies stored as wheels files into a single directory, and pip can be told to install from that directory instead of attempting to talk to the Internet.
+Pip can download a Python package with all dependencies stored as wheels files into a single directory, and pip can be told to install from that directory instead of attempting to talk to the Internet.

 The process of transferring these files is very organization-specific.
 The example below shows the creation of a tarball (since ``tar`` is universally available on Unix systems), but any acceptable method is fine.
-If security is a high concern, this step is frequently where safety checks are implemented.
-For example, antivirus scans, static code analysis, manual inspection, and/or comparison of cryptographic file hashes.
+If security is a high concern, this step is frequently where safety checks are
+implemented: such as, antivirus scans, static code analysis, manual inspection, and/or comparison of cryptographic file hashes.

-One additional use-case for this workflow is to ensure the exact same version of all packages are deployed consistently across all servers and environments.
-Often building a ``requirements.txt`` file with ``pip freeze`` is a more appropriate solution.
-Or consider using ``pipenv lock`` for even more security benefits.
+One additional use-case for this workflow, is to ensure the exact same version of all packages are deployed consistently across all servers and environments.
+Often, building a ``requirements.txt`` file with ``pip freeze``, is a more appropriate solution.
+Alternatively, consider using ``pipenv lock`` for even more security benefits.

 Offline installation steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..  important::

     Pip must be installed on the destination server for this process to work.
-If pip is NOT installed
+If pip is NOT installed,
     see the :ref:`offline_install_pip` section below.

 **Step 1**: Use pip to download the latest package and their dependencies.
 Be sure to use the same
-version of python that is running on destination machine
+version of Python that is running on destination machine.

 ..  code-block:: sh